trusted-programming/trusted-programming.github.io/articles/opensource-contributions.md

 ### (libc) Add new structures, constants and types around processor API for macOS

 The [libc](https://github.com/rust-lang/libc/) project provides FFI (Foreign Function Interface) bindings to platforms' system libraries.
-It's one of the most used crate used in the Rust ecosystem because as soon as you want to write low-level code, it's very likely that you'll need it.
+It's one of the most used crate in the Rust ecosystem because as soon as you want to write low-level code, it's very likely that you'll need it.

 This [PR](https://github.com/rust-lang/libc/pull/2127) provided the following new items:
  * processor_cpu_load_info